RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 If your system has a PCIe Express Switch it needs to support atomic operations routing.
 Atomic operations requests are permitted only if a component's ``DEVCTL2.ATOMICOP_REQUESTER_ENABLE`` field is set.
-These requests can only be serviced if the upstream components support atomic operation completion and/or routing to a component which does.
-Atomic operations routing support=1, routing is supported; atomic operations routing support=0, routing is not supported.
+These requests can only be serviced if the upstream components support atomic operation completion and/or can route it to a component that does.

 ROCm also takes the advantage of PCIe ID based ordering technology for peer-to-peer (P2P) data transmission when the GPU initiates two write operations to two different targets.
 As an example scenario, there are two write operations: